thibmaek/awesome-raspberry-pi/README.md

 * [Arch Linux ARM](https://archlinuxarm.org/) - a lightweight and flexible Linux distribution that tries to Keep It Simple.
 * [Volumio](https://volumio.org/) - a headless audiophile music player, designed to play music with the highest possible fidelity.
 * [Recalbox](https://recalbox.com) - Lighter weight retro-gaming on the Raspberry Pi.
+* [Lakka](http://lakka.tv) - Retro-gaming on the Raspberry Pi built entirely on RetroArch.

 # Tools
 * [PiBakery](http://www.pibakery.org/) - The blocks based, easy to use setup tool for Raspberry Pi.